 Yesteryear’s deep-jiggers had it easy, choosing from just a handful of basic head designs and colors.
 Pinning on a bait or plastic worm constituted a major modification.
 With paint schemes depicting nearly every ocean creature, flutter and slow-pitch jig designs dominate today, and for good reason: They catch fish.

 Despite similarities in appearance among various manufacturers, it’s their action that sets jig models apart.
-Compared to traditional deep jigging, where 90 percent of lure action is angler-driven, it’s the reverse with flutter-type irons: The shape of a flutter jig determines its basic movements.
+Compared to traditional deep jigging, where 90 percent of lure action is angler-driven, it’s the reverse with flutter-type irons: The shape of a flutter jig or speed jig determines its basic movements.

 Beyond that, aggressiveness is dictated by the body profile and thickness, weight distribution, and deviation in body alignment (bends or curves).
 Of course, anglers also have a hand.